 I’m writing this article because I remember the mixture of excitement and bewilderment at tackling my first African photography safari in 2008.
 What to take?
 What to leave at home?
 What to prepare?
 What clothing, money, insurance, visas?
 All these questions and more I’ll attempt to answer here.

 Going away on your first photography safari is an incredibly exhilarating thing to do, but it can present a bit of a headache from a practical point of view.
-I run safaris in Kenya’s Masai Mara and this blog post has a nod towards Kenya, but really, most of the advice is good for a photo safari anywhere in Africa.
+I run safaris in Kenya’s Masai Mara and Uganda and this blog post has a nod towards these destinations, but really, most of the advice is good for a photo safari anywhere in Africa.

 How should I pack for air travel?